 Welcome to The Academy of Martial Arts

-The Academy of Martial Arts studio in Ankeny, Iowa was founded in 2004 by Master Kevin Deaver, a 5th degree Black Belt in Tae Kwon Do and a 4th degree Black Belt in Hapkido.
+The Academy of Martial Arts studio in Ankeny, Iowa was founded in 2004 by Master Kevin Deaver, a 5th degree Black Belt in Tae Kwon Do and in Hapkido.

 His mission of sharing the transformative power of martial arts with families and individuals continues with a curriculum that empowers students with the skills, leadership qualities, and positive attitude to improve their lives.